fullstackingdevelopment/facere/README.md

 - Step 1: clone this repo.

 `git clone https://github.com/antonio-erick/facere.git`
-- Step 2: open the directory in your terminal and type `expo start -w`
+- Step 2: open the directory in your terminal and type `npm install i expo-cli` and press enter.
+- Step 3: after `expo-cli` is installed, type `expo start -w` and press enter.

 ## How to Contribute
 Thank you for your interest in contributing to Facere.
 Please read the [Contributor Convenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) to make sure you prevent silly mistakes.